PaulAlexander23/three-layer-flow/README.md

 Each folder should have a main script which is run to produce the results used in any publication.
 Optionally a test script (ie test.m calling all tests) could be included to demonstate the validity of the section.

-main - report
+main - code for report or to compute the main function of the folder

 test - examples and validity

 1. There are 2 functions to plot line of best fit.
-2. Change from cell arrays back to matrix arrays for speed.
+2. Change from cell arrays back to matrix arrays for speed?
+3. plot_dispersion_relation_varying_h(2,1,1e0,1e-1,1e0)

 ## Interfaces and functions, `IF\`